MobilityFirst/mobilityfirst.github.io/README.md

 ## Formatting Content

-Most content you will want to edit can be found in the documentation folder.
+Most content you will want to edit can be found in the respective GNS and gigapaxos folders.

 ### Adding a page
 To add a page you must do two things: